 Soon enough, they went from dual-core to quad-core, from quad-core to hexa-core, and from hexa-core to octa-core.
 Of course, it didn’t stop there – while most mainstream desktop CPUs today usually have anywhere from 4 to 8 cores, there are CPUs out there that take the core count way further.
 For example, the most powerful Ryzen 9 model – the Ryzen 9 3950X – features 16 cores, all the while the high-end Threadripper and Xeon models can have as many as 32!

-Well, since each core is a processor in itself, multiple cores can greatly enhance a PC’s multitasking capabilities.
-And while single-core performance is generally more important for gaming, more and more developers are optimizing their games in such a way so as to improve in-game performance by utilizing multiple CPU cores.
+Well, since each core is a processor in itself, multiple cores can significantly enhance a PC’s multitasking capabilities.
+And while single-core performance is generally more important for gaming, more and more developers are optimizing their games in such a way to improve in-game performance by utilizing multiple CPU cores.

-It’s difficult to gauge just how many cores you need for optimal performance as it will inevitably vary from game to game, but overall, we’d say that 6 cores are optimal for gaming in 2020.
+It’s difficult to predict just how many cores you need for optimal performance as it will inevitably vary from game to game, but overall, we’d say that six cores are optimal for gaming in 2020.
 After all, this is the core count that you get with the mid-range Ryzen 5 and i5 CPUs.
-The weaker Ryzen 3 and i3 quad-core models can still cut it for budget builds, while 8 or more cores are only necessary for high-end gaming rigs and workstations, as we have previously concluded.
+The weaker Ryzen 3 and i3 quad-core models can still cut it for budget builds, while eight or more cores are only necessary for high-end gaming rigs and workstations, as we have previously concluded.

 Threads - Hyperthreading/Multithreading

 Hyperthreading and multithreading have become a big deal over the past couple of years.
-The former is an Intel technology and the latter is an AMD technology, but fundamentally, they are the same thing – they allow a single CPU core to function as two logical cores i.e. “threads”, as they are most commonly referred to.
+The former is an Intel technology, and the latter is an AMD technology.
+Still, fundamentally, they are the same thing – they allow a single CPU core to function as two logical cores, or “threads,” as they are more commonly referred to.

 That said, hyperthreading and multithreading can essentially double a CPUs core count by allowing each core to handle two separate tasks simultaneously.
 Today, Ryzen 5, Ryzen 7, and Ryzen 9 CPUs all come with multithreading, while Intel currently keeps hyperthreading reserved for i7 and i9 models.